BAFF Advisory Board

 Sol Tryon - Sol produced his first feature film Bomb The System in 2002, which premiered at the Tribeca Film Festival 2003 and earned him a Spirit Award nomination for best first feature.
 In 2005 while continuing his work with Shirin Neshat on her video art film, Zarin (Sundance Film Festival 2007) Sol executive produced the feature film Weapons, (Narrative Feature Competition, Sundance Film Festival 2007).

-The Living Wake, Sol’s directorial debut starring Mike O’Connell, Jesse Eisenberg and Jim Gaffigan, premiered at the CineVegas Film Festival in June 2007 where he garnered the Heineken Red Star Award for “the most innovative and progressive filmmaker”.
-The film also won the Audience Award at the Woodstock Film Festival 2007, Comedic Vision Award at the Austin Film Festival 2007 and Best Feature Film Award at The Big Apple Film Festival 2008.
+The Living Wake, Sol’s directorial debut starring Mike O’Connell, Jesse Eisenberg and Jim Gaffigan, premiered at the CineVegas Film Festival where he garnered the Heineken Red Star Award for "the most innovative and progressive filmmaker".
+The film also won the Audience Award at the Woodstock Film Festival, Comedic Vision Award at the Austin Film Festival.

 In 2007, Sol produced the narrative feature film Explicit Ills starring Paul Dano, Rosario Dawson, Lou Taylor Pucci and Naomie Harris, was executive produced by Jim Jarmusch and directed by Mark Webber.
-The film premiered at the 2008 South by Southwest Film Festival where it won the Narrative Feature Audience Award and the Special Jury Award for Outstanding Cinematography.
-Explicit Ills was released theatrically in the US in 2009.
+The film premiered at the South by Southwest Film Festival where it won the Narrative Feature Audience Award and the Special Jury Award for Outstanding Cinematography.

-Michael Roban, founder of Cold Fusion Media, formerly the Chief Operating Officer of Stone Village Pictures.
+Michael Roban - Michael Roban, founder of Cold Fusion Media, formerly the Chief Operating Officer of Stone Village Pictures.
 He has overseen production, sales and/or finance of numerous films.
-His credits include "The Cooler", "13 Conversations About One Thing","Secretary" and "The Guitar".
+His credits include "Stonewall", "Plush", "Roman Polanski: Odd Man Out" "The Cooler", "13 Conversations About One Thing","Secretary" and "The Guitar".

-Roban is the executive producer of "Fur: An Imaginary Portrait of Diane Arbus" starring Nicole Kidman and Robert Downey Jr., "Sympathy for Delicious" directed by Mark Ruffalo starring Orlando Bloom, Juliette Lewis, Mark Ruffalo and Laura Linney and "Hesher" starring Joseph Gordon-Levitt and Natalie Portman(2010 Sundance Film Festival).
+Roban is the executive producer of "Fur: An Imaginary Portrait of Diane Arbus" starring Nicole Kidman and Robert Downey Jr., "Sympathy for Delicious" directed by Mark Ruffalo starring Orlando Bloom, Juliette Lewis, Mark Ruffalo and Laura Linney and "Hesher" starring Joseph Gordon-Levitt and Natalie Portman(Sundance Film Festival).

 Paul Borghese - Director/Producer/Actor – Paul Borghese has extensive experience as an accomplished Director, Producer, Distribution Executive and actor.
 By the 1990's, some of the almost two-dozen feature films he played an active producing and/or distribution role in by that year were George Romero's Document of the Dead , Beatle George Harrison's Wonderwall, Fatal Secret starring David Carradine, A Time to Remember starring Donald O'Connor, Prisoners of Inertia starring Amanda Plummer and John McGinley , Destiny to Order starring Michael Ironside, Fright House starring Al Lewis, and Lady Terminator.